BioShock 2: Release

 BioShock 2 was revealed through a teaser trailer hidden in the PlayStation 3 version of BioShock in October 2008.
 The teaser was subtitled Sea Of Dreams, a name that was ultimately dropped.
 Its release was preceded by an alternate reality game, "There's Something in the Sea".
-Over the course of a year, players were directed to a website that detailed the story of a father, Mark Metzler, searching for his abducted daughter and ultimately discovering Rapture.
-Players writing to "Metzler" received cryptic audio recordings, and artifacts purporting to be from Rapture washed up on beaches around the world.
+Over the course of a year, players were directed to a website that detailed the story of a father, Mark Meltzer, searching for his abducted daughter and ultimately discovering Rapture.
+Players writing to "Meltzer" received cryptic audio recordings, and artifacts purporting to be from Rapture washed up on beaches around the world.

 BioShock 2 was released on PlayStation 3, Windows, and Xbox 360 on February 9, 2010.
 A special edition, limited to a single production run, contains the game along with three posters featuring fictional advertisements from Rapture that reveal hidden messages under a black light, the orchestral score on CD, the orchestral score from BioShock on vinyl, and a hardbound, 164-page art book.
 It is packaged in a case with special art on the slipcase and box cover.
 A smaller limited edition, BioShock 2 Rapture Edition, was announced on December 2, 2009.
 Its contains the game and a smaller, 96-page art book.
 The Rapture Edition was also limited to a single production run.
 The launch was preceded by midnight events across the world, including a gala in San Francisco attended by developers.

-BioShock 2 was later bundled with BioShock as BioShock: Ultimate Rapture Edition.
-A remastered version was released as part of BioShock: The Collection for PlayStation 4, Windows, and Xbox One in September 2016, as well as a standalone update for existing Windows owners.
-The standalone remastered version as well as The Collection was released for the Nintendo Switch on May 29, 2020.